What makes Nepal different than other countries

 Lumbini’s designation as the birthplace of Lord Buddha is a testament to Nepal’s rich religious and historical heritage.
 The site attracts visitors from all over the world, including pilgrims, scholars, and travelers, who come to experience the spiritual atmosphere, explore the ancient relics, and pay homage to one of the most influential spiritual leaders in history.

-Nepal has a unique living goddess tradition known as “Kumari.”
-The Kumari is a young girl selected through a rigorous process to be worshiped as the living incarnation of the goddess Taleju.
-The tradition has been practiced for centuries and is deeply ingrained in Nepalese culture.
+The Nepalese people maintain a unique living goddess tradition known as “Kumari.”
+The Nepalese people select a young girl through a rigorous process to be worshiped as the living incarnation of the goddess Taleju.
+People have practiced the tradition for centuries, and it is deeply ingrained in Nepalese culture.

 Selection Process